 Will Southwest waive the annual fee?

-No, neither Southwest Airlines nor Chase Bank waives the annual fee for the business or personal Southwest Airlines credit cards.
+No, neither Southwest Airlines nor Chase Bank waives the annual fee for business or personal Southwest Airlines credit cards.

 The best Southwest Airlines credit card for you can be the one that offers the most benefits that you use regularly.
 You may have to pay a higher annual fee upfront but save money long-term as you redeem the benefits that you currently pay cash for.